whanley/RDF-tutorial/wikidata-for-historians/wikidata-for-historians.md

 # Wikidata's taxonomies
 Categories and semantics are a juicy problem for any historian.
 This is true in analog scholarly debate, and it is also true when we consider Wikidata and other semantic data structures.

-While there is (probably) general consensus on the meaning of "date of birth," the meaning of "head of state" is not so clear.
-The age query above used the Wikidata item "head of state"([Q48352](https://www.wikidata.org/wiki/Q48352)) to identify Abdel Nasser and his counterparts in other countries.
-But Wikidata also contains an item labeled "head of government"([Q2285706](https://www.wikidata.org/wiki/Q2285706)).
-Let's take a closer look at the "head of state" and "head of government" items.
+While there is (probably) general consensus on the meaning of "date of birth," most concepts are not so clear cut.
+Take, for example, "head of state"([Q48352](https://www.wikidata.org/wiki/Q48352)), used in the age query above to identify Abdel Nasser and his counterparts in other countries.
+But perhaps we should have used the Wikidata item labeled "head of government"([Q2285706](https://www.wikidata.org/wiki/Q2285706)) instead?
+Let's take a closer look at "head of state" and "head of government."

-It is the time to introduce a concept that may be new to most historians: class.
+It is the time to introduce a concept that may be new to most historians: **class**.
 Not the class of "class struggle," silly!
-In database ontology, class is a kind of logic for organizing concepts in a data structure.
-Looking again at the item page, we see that "head of state" is an "instance of" (or kind or example of) "public office," but a "subclass of" "statesperson" and "leader."
-This latter statement means that all heads of state are statespersons and leaders, but not all statesperson and leaders are heads of state.
+In database ontology, [class](https://en.wikipedia.org/wiki/Class_(knowledge_representation)) is a logical term organizing concepts in a data structure.
+Looking again at the item page, we see that "head of state"([Q48352](https://www.wikidata.org/wiki/Q48352)) is an "instance of"([P31](https://www.wikidata.org/wiki/Property:P31)) (or kind or example of) "public office"([Q294414](https://www.wikidata.org/wiki/Q294414)), but a "subclass of"([P279](https://www.wikidata.org/wiki/Property:P279)) "statesperson"([Q372436](https://www.wikidata.org/wiki/Q372436)) and "leader"([Q1251441](https://www.wikidata.org/wiki/Q1251441)), This latter statement means that all heads of state are statespersons and leaders, but not all statesperson and leaders are heads of state.

 Keen-eyed observers will already detect the presence of a formal taxonomy here.
 Sure enough, we can look down a step to see all of the public offices that are subclasses of "head of state."
 Here's a [query that lists them](https://query.wikidata.org/#%23Subclass%20of%20head%20of%20state%0ASELECT%20%3FheadOfStateSubclass%20%3FheadOfStateSubclassLabel%20%28COUNT%28%3Fitem%29%20as%20%3Fcount%29%0AWHERE%0A%7B%0A%20%20%3FheadOfStateSubclass%20wdt%3AP279%2a%20wd%3AQ48352.%0A%20%20%3Fitem%20wdt%3AP31%7Cwdt%3AP39%7Cwdt%3AP106%20%3FheadOfStateSubclass.%0A%20%20SERVICE%20wikibase%3Alabel%20%7B%20bd%3AserviceParam%20wikibase%3Alanguage%20%22%5BAUTO_LANGUAGE%5D%2Cen%22.%20%7D%20%0A%7D%0AGROUP%20BY%20%3FheadOfStateSubclass%20%3FheadOfStateSubclassLabel%20%0AORDER%20BY%20DESC%28%3Fcount%29) (ordered by number of instances).
 You will notice that "head of state" gives us a lot of monarchs and US state governors, among thousands of other positions.